• Skip to main content

 The VA is there to help you, so use it to your advantage and see what they recommend.

-Even at that, there is really only one solution to a smooth transition back into civilian life.
+Even at that, there is only one solution to a smooth transition back into civilian life.

-Probably not smooth but one way that I found that actually works.
+Probably not smooth but one way that I found that works.

 You Need to Help You